Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 The Black-capped Chickadee’s antics are fun to watch, especially when several come around at once.
 Its familiar call of chick-a-dee-dee-dee-dee is known to many people who have never even identified one before.
 Even if you’re not sure if you’ve ever seen a Black-capped Chickadee, odds are you’ve heard one if you live within their range.

 Let’s take a few minutes to learn more about this slick little character, the bandit at your birdfeeder.

 The official scientific name for the Black-capped Chickadee is Poecile atricapillus.
 It’s considered of the order Passeriformes, what we know as a songbird.
-Songbirds make up the largest percentage of bird species, and are indeed the largest order of vertebrates on our planet.
-Within this order is the family Paridae, which consists of Chickadees, Tits and Titmice, and within that family is the genus Poecile.
+Songbirds comprise the largest percentage of bird species.
+They are indeed the largest order of vertebrates on our planet.
+Within this order is the family Paridae, which consists of Chickadees, Tits, and Titmice, and within that family is the genus Poecile.

 Probably because they have evolved to find food in thick forests and scrub, the Chickadee has developed intricate patterns of vocalizations to exchange information with others of its kind.
-They are a very social bird, and highly communicative.
-When they find food they will call out, alerting other Chickadees of the new discovery.
+They are very social birds and highly communicative.
+When they find food, they will call out, alerting other Chickadees of the new discovery.

-Chickadees are very active, and very vocal, and if they are around you’ll know it.
-Especially when birdfeeders and bird baths are present, these little guys will be easy to spot.
+Chickadees are very active and very vocal; if they are around, you’ll know it.
+Especially when birdfeeders and birdbaths are present, these little guys will be easy to spot.

 Black-capped Chickadee Sounds and Song

 Read More From Owlcation